 Signature Based Classification:

 The main objective here is to detect, investigate the nature, and find out the feature of a bit string operating in the given payload.
-This classification method was used on fredezone which is a free network service provider operated by the City of Fredericton.
+This classification method was used on free zone which is a free network service provider operated by the City of Fredericton.

 Decision-Tree Based Classification:

-In this method while splitting the data into smaller subsets, a decision tree is generated simultaneously.
-The outcome is presented in the form of a tree which has decision nodes and leaf nodes.
+In this method, while splitting the data into smaller subsets, a decision tree is generated simultaneously.
+The outcome is presented in the form of a tree that has decision nodes and leaf nodes.
 It is the best technique to use for classification when you are dealing with unknown traffic.

 Botnet Forensics Framework

-In this section, we are discussing a generic framework for Botnet forensics based on the existing models and researches.
+In this section, we are discussing a generic framework for Botnet forensics based on the existing models and research.

-The Botnet Forensic Framework comprises of 5 stages –
+The Botnet Forensic Framework comprises 5 stages –

 The first phase is the Malware phase.
 It involves propagation, infection, communication, and attack that will show the stages of the malware.
 IRC is the most common and widely used channel.
 This phase shows the type of malware whether it is a botnet or some other kind of malware.